Mindjet/News_csdn/README.md

-#News_csdn
+# News_csdn
-  >Fetch the news from the www.csdn.net and group it by types.
+  >Ths app fetches the news from the www.csdn.net and group it by types.

-##Introduction
+## Introduction

 #### Screenshots